"Picturesque Countryside

 family background

 About 15 kilometers to the east, further down the Sûre River, lies the village of Büderscheid.
 The town's mill was owned by the KREMER family.
 Friedrich SCHLEICH, born about 1709 in Goesdorf, came to Büderscheid.
-(His father was Johann SCHLEICH of Goesdorf, born between 1662-1672 and married sometime between 1692-1702.)
+(His father was Johann SCHLEICH of Goesdorf, born some time between 1662-1672, and married at some time between 1692-1702.)
 On Jan 9 1735, Friedrich married Catherina KREMER, who was born Jun 25, 1717 in Büderscheid and died Mar 3, 1793 in Büderscheid.
-Friedrich was known to be living in the "miller's house" in 1737 so we think he moved in upon marrying the daughter of the family and became the miller.
+Friedrich was reported "living in the miller's house" in 1737 in Büderscheid, so we think he moved in upon marrying the daughter of the family, and became the miller.
 Friedrich died on Oct 21, 1765.
-(This early Schleich information is thanks to Rob Deltgen at http://www.deltgen.com/aindex.html who has an extensive Luxembourg genealogy website with ties to the SCHLEICHs, the SCHULLERs, and the MICHELAUs)
+(This early Schleich information is thanks to Rob Deltgen at http://www.deltgen.com/ who has an extensive Luxembourg genealogy website with ties to the SCHLEICHs, the SCHULLERs, and the MICHELAUs.)

-According to an old book, Fridericus (now we have the Latin version of his name) SCHLEICH of Bockholtz was judge of the county of Esch-sur-Sûre.
+According to an old book, Fridericus (Latin version of his name) SCHLEICH of Bockholtz was judge of the county of Esch-sur-Sûre, a very powerful position.
 He petitioned to build a mill on the Sûre at Bockholtz, just outside of Goesdorf, in 1762.
 Note that there are several Friedrich SCHLEICHs in this story and I'm not clear whether the Bockholtz mill was built by the father or the son.

-The actual mill still exists and can be seen at http://www.luxalbum.com/communes/wiltz/goesdorf/bockholtz-moulin1.htm, a website that has pictures of every town in Luxembourg and now features topographic maps of them.
-The mill still has some of its old equipment but nothing is in working order.
+The actual mill at Bockholtz still exists and can be seen at http://www.luxalbum.com/communes/wiltz/goesdorf/bockholtz-moulin1.htm, a website that has pictures of every town in Luxembourg and features topographic maps of them.
+This old mill still has some of its equipment but nothing is in working order.

 - Catherina SCHLEICH (Oct 23 1783- Jan 27 1853) m Pierre CLEER in 1805.
 They had 9 children of whom one, Elisabeth CLEER, born 1820, died in 1893 in Earling Iowa.